 sudo apt-get install redmine-mysql redmine

 You might get a number of dependencies to install.
 Just press ENTER, or type “Yes.”
 You will also be asked if you want to configure Redmine automatically; choose “Yes.”
 Choose MySQL if you are prompted for the database.
-Later, you will also be asked to provide your root mysql password (that you set when installing mySQL) as well as your Redmine database name, username, and password.
+Later, you will also be asked to provide your root MySQL password (that you set when installing MySQL) as well as your Redmine database name, username, and password.
 It is a good idea to write down these credentials and keep them in a safe place.
 After providing them, the installation continues.
 You will find Redmine installed in /usr/share/redmine folder.
 If you want to check its version, just type

 cd /usr/share/redmine ruby script/rails server webrick –e production

 You might be interested, however, in more advanced and reliable solutions, such as Apache or Nginx to run Redmine.

 If you want to install a newer version of Redmine or update an existing version, please do the following:

 sudo add-apt-repository ppa:ondrej/redmine sudo apt-get update && sudo apt-get upgrade

 Please note that this repository is not always updated.
 If you want to install the most recent version, please install Redmine from the source.